corvus-ch/rabbitmq-cli-consumer/README.md

 ```

-Change your script acording to the following example.
+Change your script according to the following example.

 ```php
 #!/usr/bin/env php